 - 1. Grants may allow for a no-cost 90-day time extension to complete a project, if necessary.
 These requests must be documented and written approval must be received from Council at its sole discretion. - 2.
-Subrecipient contract agreement extensions may be granted for one no-cost time extension to complete a project, if necessary.
-These requests must be documented and written approval must be received from The Consortium; requests must be made at least 30 days in advance to allow for processing by the with Council. - 3.
+Subrecipient agreement extensions may be granted for one no-cost time extension to complete a project, if necessary.
+These requests must be documented and written approval must be received from The Consortium; requests must be made at least 30 days in advance to allow for processing. - 3.
 Additional no-cost time extensions will require Board approval.